stainboy/lean/mariadb-galera/README.md

      -e MYSQL_CLUSTER=new \
      mariadb-galera:10.0.21

-After which, go to the rest of the nodes, type the command to join the cluster
+After which, go to the rest of the nodes, type the command to join the cluster. **Make sure you start the slave node one by one after each node is fully up.**

     docker run -d --name mariadb \
      -p 3306:3306 -p 4567:4567 -p 4568:4568 -p 4444:4444 \